A unique and beautifully illustrated anthology of the poems that matter most to people, from Kipling’s ‘If-’ to Hopkins’ ‘Pied Beauty’

-When a painful eye condition forces Gary Dexter to give up his work as a writer, he has to rethink how to earn a living.
+When a mystery eye condition made looking at a screen impossible, author Gary Dexter had to rethink how to earn a living.
 His solution?
-Learn as many poems as possible then hit the streets, offering to recite them in return for a cash donation.
+Learn 100s of famous poems then hit the streets, approaching passers-by and offering to recite their favourite for cash.